 Challenges addressed by NAM

-The division of markets, even within the State, delays the free flow of agriculture commodities from one market area to another; also multiple handling of agriculture produce and different levels of mandi charges which ends up with rise in the prices for the consumers and no equal benefit to the farmer.
+The division of markets, even within the State, delays the free flow of agriculture commodities from one market area to another; also multiple handling of agriculture produce and different levels of mandi charges which end up with a rise in the prices for the consumers and no equal benefit to the farmer.

 NAM addresses these challenges by-

-- Creating a unified market through online trading platform across the country (at state and national level).
+- Creating a unified market through the online trading platform across the country (at state and national level).

 - Promoting uniformity.